Skip to content

 How Texture Shapes the Minimalism Movement in America

-Texture has been very important in American minimalist art.
-It has added depth to simple art styles.
-American artists use texture to show the country's different landscapes and cultures.
+Texture has played a big role in shaping American minimalist art.
+It has added depth to the focus on simplicity.
+American artists have used texture to show the country's diverse landscapes and cultures.

 In cities, artists get ideas from: